kirby-b/Godot-Platformer/docs/DOCUMENTATION.md

 Day 53: Added a boss level layout and did some small fixes

+Day 54: Added warp pipes and did some small fixes to make the game look better

 # Tips, Tricks, and Advice

 1. In Godot 4 to change cell size of a tilemap, you go to where it says tileset in the upper right corner and click the down arrow.
 From there click edit and the cell size should be there.